The Board of Directors govern the business of

 The 2020 Board of Directors are :

-Linda Berthiaume, Judy Pluta, Bill Krone,
+Front: Linda Berthiaume, Bill Krone (chair)

 Bill Krone is the retired Principal of Williamsville North High School, a large suburban high school of approximately 1500 outside of Buffalo, New York.
 Bill takes pride that North was, and still is, well regarded not only for its strong academic and athletic programs, but as well for its outstanding music and musical theatre programs.
 As Principal, Bill was directly involved in the production of 13 musicals including West Side Story, 42nd Street, and Peter Pan, flying rig and all.

 At Williamsville North, he began a program of dance instruction taught by a professional choreographer as part of physical education class to teach tap, jazz and ballet to interested students for preparation for performance in the school’s musicals.
-This unique and popular program still exists today, ten years after his retirement.
+This unique and popular program still exists today, twelve years after his retirement.

 Since coming to the Villages, Bill has appeared in fifteen Broadway book musicals, including eight performances for the Villages Musical Theatre Company.
 Those included appearing as Charlie Davenport in “Annie Get Your Gun”, Billy Flynn in “Chicago”, Jigger Cragin in “Carousel”, and Lank Hawkins in "Crazy For You".